 (c) Employees may cash out some or all of their accrued compensatory time off during any pay period, based on the Employees' Basic Hourly Rate as of the end of that pay period.
-Any remaining, unused, accrued compensatory time off remaining at the end of the calendar year shall be paid to such Employee in the paycheck covering the last pay period fully within that year, based on Employee's Basic Hourly Rate as of the last day of that calendar year.
+Employees may carryover up to 40 hours of compensatory time off from one calendar year into the next calendar year.
+Any remaining, unused, accrued compensatory time off over 40 hours remaining at the end of the calendar year shall be paid to such Employee in the paycheck covering the last pay period fully within that year, based on Employee's Basic Hourly Rate as of the last day of that calendar year.
+Employees who do not want to carryover up to 40 hours of compensatory time off must notify the Payroll Division no later than December 15th of each year.